webix-hub/docs/data/api/atomdataloader_datafeed_config.md

 	desktop/binding_details.md
     desktop/data_loading.md
 @descr:
+###Using during binding
-The property is used in the 'binding' context.
+In the related sample the property is used in the 'binding' context.
 Allows you to reload data in the bound component directly from the server, not from the master component as expected.

 <br>